Can You Take More Than One Unisom? | Sleep Safety Essentials

 What Are the Risks If You Take More Than One Unisom Dose?

-Taking more than the recommended Unisom dose may cause excessive drowsiness, impaired motor skills, and anticholinergic effects such as dry mouth and blurred vision.
-In severe cases, overdose can lead to seizures or respiratory depression.
+Taking more than the recommended Unisom dose may cause excessive drowsiness, impaired coordination, confusion, and anticholinergic effects such as dry mouth and blurred vision.
+In severe cases, overdose can lead to hallucinations, seizures, or other dangerous symptoms that need urgent medical care.

 Is It Safe to Take More Than One Type of Unisom in a Day?